David-Durst/embeddedHaskellAetherling/README.txt

         i.
 Lseq (section 3 of paper) - each unit test is written in the shallow embedding of Lseq in Haskell.
             1. See section 7 of the paper for the discussion and references on shallow and deep embeddings.
             1. See "single_map" in Test_Slowdown.hs for an example Lseq program.
 Note that mapC is polymorphic over sequence length, so com_input_seq is used to specify the input sequence length.
 The rest of the sequence lengths are then inferred by Haskell's type checker. ii.
 Lst (section 4 of paper) - each test has a _ppar variable which contains different Lst versions of the program at different throughputs.
-The step-by-step instructions explain how to interact with these variables. iii.
+The Step-by-Step Instructions explain how to interact with these variables. iii.
 Rewrite Rules (section 5 of paper) and Scheduling (section 6 of paper) - the _ppar variable produces the Lst versions using the scheduler and rewrite rules.
         One such variable is "single_map_ppar" in Test_Slowdown.hs. iv.
 Implementation (section 7 of paper) - the prior points stress the Lseq and Lst implementations.